-Libby is the name of the App that you can use on Apple and Android devices to read books from the Overdrive Catalog.
+Libby is the name of the App that you can use on Apple, Android, and some Kindle Fire devices to read books from the Overdrive Catalog.
 And, to use it all you need is a library card.

 If you don’t have a library card, email us at firstname.lastname@example.org with your information and we’ll get back to you within 24 hours.

 Then you can get started using Libby.
 We would recommend doing the following steps on a WiFi connection (at home, or even in our parking lot) if you can, since especially if you want to listen to eAudiobooks, they are not small (eBooks and Magazines are much smaller).